cvdfoundation/google-landmark/README.md

   </tr>
   <tr>
     <td>description</td>
     <td itemprop="description">This is the second version of the Google Landmarks dataset (GLD-v2), which contains images annotated with labels representing human-made and natural landmarks.
 The dataset can be used for landmark recognition and retrieval experiments.
 This version of the dataset contains approximately 5 million images, split into 3 sets of images: train, index and test.
-The dataset was presented in our Google AI blog post.
+The dataset was presented in our CVPR'20 paper.
 In this repository, we present download links for all dataset files and relevant code for metric computation.

 This dataset was associated to two Kaggle challenges, on landmark recognition and landmark retrieval.
 Results were discussed as part of a CVPR'19 workshop.
 In this repository, we also provide scores for the top 10 teams in the challenges, based on the latest ground-truth version.
 Please visit the challenge and workshop webpages for more details on the data, tasks and technical solutions from top teams.</td>
   </tr>